beldrevo/bamazon/README.md

 #### Technologies/tools used: JavaScript, MySQL, Inquirer

-Best Buy CLI app is a back end command line interface application built on JavaScript.
-It allows interract with sql database in 3 different modes: Customer, Manager or Supervisor mode.
+Best Buy CLI app is a back end command line interface application built with JavaScript.
+It allows interact with sql database in 3 different modes: Customer, Manager or Supervisor.

 ### Instructions: